 Commitment to your study and learning journey

-- Your mentor will consistently check in on your progress, facilitate workshops and/or webinars and provide tutorial support where required.
+- Your trainer will consistently check in on your progress, facilitate workshops and/or webinars and provide tutorial support where required.
 They will provide constructive feedback across all assessment tasks and be there to listen.

-- We encourage each learner to commit to their study and learning journey
+- We encourage each learner to commit to their study and learning journey.

 - Set aside regular times for online learning and study each week.
 Try not to deviate from these set times.